mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 overflow.
 The chemical toilets contain sniffers which detect signs of drug use, disease or blood.
 Most cells also have a single table and chair.
 Also on this wall is a pair of lockers with, clear plastic doors and no locks, for storage of personal effects.

-At the top of the middle wall is fifteen-centimetre air vent.
+At the top of the middle wall is fifteen-centimeter air vent.
 These vents connect to air pumps on the surface.

 On the ceiling is a sealed hemisphere containing both the light and the camera for the cell.
 Theoretically, any tampering to get at the camera should also damage the light, so the guards can easily check for malfunctioning cameras by turning off all the cell lights.
 The